 1. The following sections provide practical examples applying the above procedures for the integration of evidence (Section $\underline{4}$ ) and SETE guidance (Annex $\underline{1}$ ).

-2. Please note that these examples are for illustrative purposes and a full assessment would require a much more deliberative process.
+2. Please note that these examples are for illustrative purposes only and a full assessment would require a much more deliberative process, including a comprehensive problem formulation.

 Example 1: Caffeine